Aged care - initial contact 065-01010070

 The exemption of the principal home for aged care means assessment purposes will cease if the protected person who had been occupying the home at the relevant date subsequently moves out, or if applicable, their income support payment eligibility is lost.
 If the principal home is included as an asset, its value for the purposes of calculating the means tested fee where the property value is:

-See Department of Health and Aged Care's Schedule of Fees and Charges for Residential and Home Care for the current 'first asset threshold' rate.
-If required, the care recipient may be booked in with an Aged care Specialist Officer (ACSO) if there is one located in their area, or referred to the My Aged Care website or phone service for:
+See Department of Health, Disability and Ageing's Schedule of Fees and Charges for Residential and Home Care for the current 'first asset threshold' rate.
+If required, the care recipient may be booked in with an Aged care Specialist Officer (ACSO) if there is one located in their area, transferred to Financial Information Service (FIS) phone line or referred to the My Aged Care website or phone service for:

 |